 In urine-based drug tests, meth is present up to 4 days, and this period could be extended to a week with heavy and chronic use.
 Meth stays detectable in the blood from 24 hours and up to 48 hours.
 The drug can be found in hair the longest, and time periods range from months to a year depending on the level of meth usage and the length of your hair.
 It can also be detected in your saliva for approximately 1-2 days after the last use.

-Binge use – Lasts for 1 to 5 days, when meth is taken in order to regain or maintain euphoria.
-Can lead you to become dependent on meth after repeated binge episodes.
+Binge use = Lasts for 1 to 5 days, when meth is taken in order to regain or maintain euphoria.
+Binging can lead you to become dependent on meth after repeated binge episodes.

-Tweaking – Lasts for 4 to 24 hours, characterized by dysphoria (extreme dissatisfaction), pupils are back to normal, scattered thoughts, strong psychological craving for meth, paranoia, anxiety and irritability, auditory hallucinations, delusions.
+Tweaking = Lasts for 4 to 24 hours, characterized by extreme dissatisfaction and cravings.
+During this time, the pupils are back to normal and you can experience scattered thoughts, paranoia, anxiety and irritability.
+Auditory hallucinations and delusions can also occur.

-The Crash – Lasts for 1 to 3 days, during which you feel tired, constantly falling asleep, but still craving for meth.
+The Crash = Lasts for 1 to 3 days, during which you feel tired, constantly falling asleep, but are still craving for meth.